 Here’s What 221(g) means

 So what does 221(g) mean?
 Using the immigration and nationality act, a Visa office or consulate will declare a 221g when there’s something missing, and they’re not able to issue you a visa at this time.
-It also means that the applicant will now have to go through additional processing, also known as administrative processing.
+It also means that the applicant will now have to go through additional processing, also known as administrative processing or administrative clearance.

 If you’re following what I’m saying, you’ll realize that it doesn’t make much sense.
 They’re saying the visa is being refused under section 221(g) and can’t be issued because it needs additional processing, but what does that mean specifically?
 That’s a very good question.

 Administrative processing is just additional processing after the visa interview.
 You may keep asking, “Well, what does that mean?” or “Why is that?” and eventually…